Flight Consulting Group: History

-2000 – On 21 July Roman Starkov established Flight Consulting Group, a company offering services in international flight support and charter flight management.
-The company serviced Latvian, Lithuanian, Estonian, and German operators.
+2000 – Flight Consulting Group was founded on 21 July by Roman Starkov and Leonid Gorodnitski in Riga, Latvia.
+The company began offering international flight support and charter flight management, servicing operators across the Baltics and Germany.

 2001 – The company concluded a contract with the Riga International Airport and started providing services in handling the airport’s non-scheduled flights.

 2002 – The first around-the-world flight with the Hawker 800 plane was managed.
 The company was servicing nearly 10 airline companies from different countries on a permanent basis.
 An international tender was won and an order was received to service a charter programme for 350 flights to Spain with the Il 86 airplane.

 2005 – The number of flights handled and services by the company exceeded 20,000.
+The same year, Baltic Business Aviation Center (BBAC) was established to handle private jet chartering, aircraft sales, and management services.

 2007 – The company began providing consulting services in the business aviation area.

 2009 – The ground handling business at Riga Airport was transferred to a separate company, FBO RIGA.
 FBO RIGA opened a business aviation support complex, the first in the Baltics.

 FCG Holding invited Lufthansa Bombardier Aviation Service Company to Riga and signed a contract for the opening of a technical maintenance station.

 2011 – The number of planes serviced on a permanent basis came close to 70.
 The company created a service network in the Baltic States, Belarus, and Kaliningrad.

 2012 – FCG Aviation Development Company was established and won the right to build a new business aviation complex at Riga Airport in an open tender.

 2013 – The FBO Riga Complex design was approved and construction began.

 2014 – The modernization of the holding’s automated work system was singled out into a separate direction, and a software was developed to integrate the functionality of ERP, CRM, flight management, reporting and business analytics – АТОМ (Air Traffic Operation Management).

 2015 – The opening of the new complex took place on September 8, 2015.